-This is an initial public offering of common stock by Coherus BioSciences, Inc. We are selling shares of common stock.
-The initial public offering price is expected to be between \$ and \$ per share.
+This is an initial public offering of common stock by Coherus BioSciences, Inc. We are selling 6,296,300 shares of common stock.
+The initial public offering price is expected to be between \$12.00 and \$15.00 per share.

 Prior to this offering, there has been no public market for our common stock.
-We intend to apply for listing of our common stock on The NASDAQ Global Market under the symbol "CHRS."
+We have applied for listing of our common stock on The NASDAQ Global Market under the symbol "CHRS."